jag3dagster/AutoShaker/docs/README.md

 * FruitsReadyToShake
     * Number of fruits (1-3) that need to be on a fruit tree before it is shaken
     * *Default* - 1
+* ShakeTeaBushes
+    * Whether or not the AutoShaker should try and shake tea bushes
+    * *Default* - true
 * ShakeBushes
     * Whether or not the AutoShaker should try and shake bushes
     * *Default* - true